 Things took an ugly turn.
 In November 2015, the secretary of KSS, Sajje Chandravanshi, and others were brutally assaulted.
 Unknown assailants with alleged links to the Adani group were said to be the perpetrators in some media reports.
 Instead of bringing the culprits to justice, local police were accused of harassing dissenters by breaking up meetings and dismantling protests.
 Earlier, during Medha Patkar’s arrest by the local police on false charges of disruption of law and order, Bhargav too was jailed and later released on a conditional bail which prevented her from travelling to Chhindwara.

-These incidents followed an earlier assault in May 2010 on advocate Aradhana Bhargav, vice president of the KSS, and activist Dr Sunilam.
+These incidents followed an earlier assault in May 2011 on advocate Aradhana Bhargav, vice president of the KSS, and former legislator Dr Sunilam.
 Media reports have said that ‘company goons’ were behind this attack.
-A formal complaint was lodged by Bhargav and Dr Sunilam, a former legislator belonging to the Samajwadi Party, against unknown persons at the Chhindwara police station in 2010.
+A formal complaint was lodged by Bhargav and Dr Sunilam, a former legislator belonging to the Samajwadi Party, against unknown persons at the Chhindwara police station in 2011.
 Although both Bhargav and Sunilam sustained head injuries which could have been fatal, the relevant section of the Indian penal code relating to attempted murder was not utilised by the police.

-Years have gone by, but the police are yet to bring any of the perpetrators of the above attacks to justice.
+Years have gone by, a prosecution has dragged on in the courts, but the perpetrators of the above attacks have yet to be brought to justice.

 ‘We refused a huge sum offered to us by Adani’s people in lieu of giving up all protests, which we refused, hence we are risking our lives daily as our assailants are still roaming freely’, said Bhargav.